How to Drive Safely, No Matter the Time of Day

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 When we sit down and really think about the odds involved, driving is probably the most dangerous thing each of us does on a daily basis.
 An average day sees about 110 people dying on roadways in the United States.
-That may seem like a small number in a nation of more than 300 million, not to mention the geographical spread of the country, so we’re somewhat isolated from the inherent dangers of the road.
+While that may seem like a small number, it’s greater than the likelihood of being in a plane wreck, being bitten by a shark, and much more.

 At CarInsurance.org, we’d like every driver and passenger to be safe.
 So we’re offering our tips for staying safe, no matter what time of day you’re driving.
 We’ll have tips throughout the day, with a special emphasis on morning commutes, rush hour and driving at night.